trishume/sympy-wiki-with-svn/Tips.md

 - The expand method works not only for algebraic functions, but also for trigonometric functions.
 For example, `sin(x + y).expand(trig=True)` will return `sin(x)*cos(y) + sin(y)*cos(x)`.

 - Want SymPy to print in Pretty Print?
 Use the Pretty Print function.
 To print out `x/y` in Pretty Print, do `pprint(x/y)`.
 Alternatively use the isympy console.
+- Decomposition of functions:
+ To decompose a fraction into its components or partialize we use the apart () function

 # Intermediate